talk2silicon/talk2n8n/README.md

 - 🔌 Simple webhook integration with n8n
 - 🧠 Uses Claude AI to understand and process requests
 - ⚡ Asynchronous processing for time-consuming tasks
+- 🔒 Secure handling of API keys and sensitive data
+- 🌐 Easy deployment to cloud platforms

 ## Architecture

-The n8n AI Agent uses a simple architecture with the following components:
+The n8n AI Agent uses a clean, modular architecture with the following components:

 1. **N8nClient**: Communicates with the n8n API to fetch workflows and trigger webhooks
-2. **WorkflowConverter**: Extracts tool definitions from n8n workflow JSON
+2. **LLM-powered Workflow Analysis**: Uses Claude AI to analyze n8n workflows and extract tool definitions
 3. **ToolRegistry**: Manages the collection of tools extracted from n8n workflows
 4. **Agent**: Processes messages using LLM and executes selected tools
 5. **SlackHandler**: Handles incoming Slack messages and routes them to the Agent